wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = 1.2.1 =

-* Plugin now redirects to the Worpit settings page upon activation.
+* Plugin now redirects to the iControlWP settings page upon activation.
 * FIX: a bug with the code in the plugin option to mask WP version.

 = 1.2.0 =